 7. Has my Will been properly prepared and signed?

-You can prepare your own Will, however, you run the risk of not complying with the formal requirements and the relevant law relating to Wills, leaving your loved ones with costly legal proceedings.
+If you want to prepare your own Will, we do advise seeking legal advice before you do so.
+The risk of not complying with the formal requirements and the relevant law relating to Wills has the ability to leave your loved ones with costly legal proceedings.

 Section 10 Succession Act 1981

 - A Will must be—

 - signed by—